MDIL-SNU/SPINNER/docs/examples/examples.rst

 ===========

 SPINNER includes example files in the directory :code:`examples`.
-You can run the examples by follows:
+You can run the examples as follows:

 ::